ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ![Operations Manager network diagram](../../images/opsmgmt-vropsnw.svg "Operations Manager network diagram"){: caption="Figure 1.
 Operations Manager networking" caption-side="bottom"}

 * Primary node, primary node replica, and data nodes are deployed on the tools subnet by using {{site.data.keyword.cloud}} Portable IP addresses.
 This deployment facilitate communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
-These components include vSphere hosts, vCenter, Platform Services Controller (PSC), NSX Manager, and NSX Controllers.
+These components include vSphere hosts, vCenter, Platform Services Controller (PSC), NSX Manager, and NSX Controllers™.
 An NSX Load Balancer is used along with a VIP for HA.
 * Customer workloads use IP addressing from the BYOIP address space so this design uses Remote Collectors that are hosted in a VXLAN.
 These remote collectors are not configured as part of the {{site.data.keyword.vmwaresolutions_full}} automation and must be manually implemented by the client.

 ![Operations Manager components diagram](../../images/opsmgmt-vropscomponent.svg "Operations Manager components diagram"){: caption="Figure 2.
 Operations Manager components" caption-side="bottom"}

 The vROps Analytics Cluster is accessed by using a management user interface or by using an API and it integrates with the following components:
 * vCenter
-* vRealize Log Insight
+* vRealize Log Insight™

 The client can manually integrate into the following products if they are deployed.
 * vRealize Automation